Frank Stallone

 Frank Stallone Award Nominations

-Frank Stallone has received verified nominations for major industry awards associated with his work on Staying Alive.
-His single “Far from Over” was nominated for a Golden Globe Award for Best Original Song and the Staying Alive soundtrack album was nominated for a Grammy Award for Best Album of Original Score Written for a Motion Picture or Television Special.
-These nominations represent Stallone’s most prominent industry recognitions.
+Frank Stallone has received recognition from major entertainment awards bodies for his work as a singer and songwriter.
+His song “Far from Over” from the 1983 film Staying Alive earned a Golden Globe nomination for Best Original Song from a Motion Picture.
+The Staying Alive soundtrack album, which featured Stallone alongside other artists, also received a Grammy Award nomination for Best Album of Original Score Written for a Motion Picture or Television Special.
+These nominations represent the most prominent award recognitions of his career.

 Frank Stallone Family